uploadcare/uploadcare-rails/README.md

 This gem provides ability to attach Uploadcare files to your models.
 To do that, you need a string field in your model, which is going to hold an Uploadcare file's id.

+The first thing is to add configuration for Uploadcare.
+Create a file `config/initializers/uploadcare.rb`:

+    Uploadcare::Rails::Engine.configure do
+      config.uploadcare.public_key = 'demopublickey'
+      config.uploadcare.private_key = 'demoprivatekey'
+    end

+(These are our *demo* keys.
+You can use them to try things out.
+Don't forget to change them to your own keys before building anything serious).

 Add such an attribute to your model.
 First, create and run a migration:

     rails generate migration AddFileToPost file:string